iulian-rusu/mregex/README.md

 * flags that modify the matching behaviour:
   * `icase` - enables case-insensitive matching
   * `multiline` - enables multi-line mode, in which the anchors `^`/`$` will also match line boundaries
-  * `ungreedy` - swaps the default syntax for lazy and greedy quantifers
+  * `ungreedy` - swaps the default syntax for lazy and greedy quantifiers
   * `dotall` - allows the wildcard `.` to also match `\n` and `\r`
 * a flexible API that allows exact matching, searching, tokenizing or iterating over multiple matches
 * ability to define the regex using a standard string-based API or using an [expression-based API](example/using_expressions.cpp)